nicolaiort/stonx-frontend/README.md

 ### Roadmap
 > For supported tokens and some other data related features take a look at [the backend roadmap](https://github.com/nicolaiort/stonx-backend#readme)

+* Update the add wallet modal styling
+* Update the wallet cards
 * View timeseries data

 ## Config